chanstst/weather/README.md

 # weather
-Weather forecast using LSTM vs Lasso and Light GBM
+Weather forecast using LSTM, Light GBM, and Lasso